Table Of Contents

 A quick recap on the stages of a simple buyer’s journey

-The stage where a buyer first becomes aware of a problem or opportunity, they ask general questions to give it a name and frame it.
-Remember the thing the buyer is becoming aware of at this stage is their problem and not your solution.
+This is the stage where a buyer first becomes aware of a problem or opportunity, and they ask general questions to give it a name and frame it.
+Remember, the thing the buyer is becoming aware of at this stage is their problem and not your solution.

 Focus on understanding and answering these questions: